 On the Driver computer, configure the Test Suite mode to Interactive, as described in Configuring the Test Suite Mode for MS-RDPEI Events.

 On the Driver computer, run the following Test Case:

-CommonRunSingleCase.cmd Rdpei_TouchInputTest_Positive_SingleTouchEvent
+C:\RDP-TestSuite-ClientEP\Batch\RunTestCasesByFilter.ps1 -Filter "Name= Rdpei_TouchInputTest_Positive_SingleTouchEvent"

 When the Test Case begins running, the SUT computer initiates a remote desktop (RDP) connection to the Driver computer using the negotiation-based approach (see MS-RDPBCGR section 5.4.2.1), and specifies either the TLS, CredSSP, or RDP standard security protocol to secure the RDP session.

 Observe that the following RDP Negotiate screen displays on the SUT computer: